machinetranslate/machinetranslate.org/concepts/vocabulary.md

 ## Dependencies

 - The vocabulary is affected by choice of [tokenisation algorithm](/customisation/tokenisation.md) or the use of subword models such as [byte-pair encoding](/approaches/byte-pair-encoding.md).
-In the case of byte-pair encoding, this can cause vocabulary size to become a hyperparameter that affects the generalization of the model.
+In the case of byte-pair encoding, this can cause vocabulary size to become a hyperparameter that affects the generalisation of the model.
-- The vocabulary is affected by normalization of capitalization and accents.
+- The vocabulary is affected by normalisation of capitalisation and accents.